jomala/bevy_skybox/README.md

 # Bevy Skybox

-Provides a skybox from a given image that can be attached to a [bevy](https://docs.rs/bevy) camera.
+[Bevy](https://docs.rs/bevy) now provides a Skybox component that can be attached to cameras to provide a background in all directions: see [examples/3d/skybox.rs](https://github.com/bevyengine/bevy/blob/main/examples/3d/skybox.rs).
+What this crate provides is a simple bit of image processing to turn the sort of skybox "net" image that you find on the internet into one suitable for the Bevy Skybox.
+It is therefore designed primarily for fast prototyping.

-Assumes that the image is of the same format as the examples given in the `assets` folder: a net of six squares in the same shape as these examples, exactly aligned with the image rectangle and filling most of its width and height.
+This crate assumes that the input image is of the same format as the examples given in the `assets` folder: a net of six squares in the same shape as these examples.
+It also assumes that you only need one skybox at any given time, but that you might want to apply it to multiple cameras.

 ## Usage